kennethleungty/Generative-AI-Pharmacist/README.md

     <img src="Screenshots/output_four_img.png" width="550">
     </div>

     7. The four images are numbered going clockwise from the upper left.
-To get a new variation on one you like, select "V1" (or V2, V3, or V4), and to get a high resolution copy, select "U1" (or U2, U3, or U4)
+To get a new variation of a particular image you like, select "V1" (or V2, V3, or V4), and to get a high resolution copy, select "U1" (or U2, U3, or U4)
-    8. Once you got your selected high-resolution variant by selecting one of the U buttons, click on the image and select 'Open in Browser'.
-You can then save the high resolution image on your local machine
+    8. Once you have your selected high-resolution variant by clicking one of the U buttons, click on the image and then click the 'Open in Browser' link near the bottom.
+You can then right click and save the high resolution image into your computer.

     <div style="text-align: center;">
     <img src="Screenshots/open_in_browser.png" width="350">